Moddable-OpenSource/moddable/documentation/network/network.md

 ### `mode` property

-The `mode` property is set to 1 for station mode (e.g. device acts as Wi-Fi client), 2 for access point mode (e.g. device acts as Wi-Fi base station), and 3 for simultaneous operation of station and access point modes.
+The `mode` property is set to `WiFi.Mode.station` for station mode (e.g. device acts as Wi-Fi client), `WiFi.Mode.accessPoint` for access point mode (e.g. device acts as Wi-Fi base station), and `WiFi.Mode.station | WiFi.Mode.accessPoint` for simultaneous operation of station and access point modes.

+`mode` may be set to `WiFi.Mode.none` to disable both station and accessPoint modes.
+Depending on the platform, Wi-Fi may still be powered when mode is set to `WiFi.Mode.none`.
+Some platforms support `WiFi.Mode.off` to power-down Wi-Fi.
+Use `"off" in WiFi.Mode` at runtime to test to see if the feature is supported.

 ***